retr0h/gilt/README.md

 ## Port

-This project is a port of [Gilt][], it is not 100% compatible with the python version, and aims to correct some poor decisions made in the python version of Gilt.
+This project is a port of [Gilt][], it is not 100% compatible with the python version, and aims to correct poor decisions made in the python version of Gilt.

-This version of Gilt does not provide built in locking, unlike our python friend.
+This version of Gilt does not provide built in locking, branches, tags, and post commands unlike our python friend.
+However, these features will be added in the future.

 ## Installation